My Story

 Unfortunately, many of the other staff people didn’t really like me, because the kids liked me.
 Apparently, they were under the impression that respect was generated through fear.
 Whereas, I was under the impression that respect was earned through trust.

 I was spoken to a number of times about why I thought the kids always requested to be with me on activities.
 They were concerned that I wasn’t holding them accountable.
-I tried to tell them that the way to get kids to listen and be better people, is to treat them like people instead of delinquents.
+I told them that I believed the way to get kids to listen and be better people, is to treat them like people instead of delinquents.
 If you lock someone in a cage pretty soon they become an animal.

 I worked with the delinquents for about a year.
 During that time, when my work schedule allowed, I would also volunteer with all the retired people at a local food shelf.
 It was a great experience and I really enjoyed it.
 Eventually, I was offered a job to run the place.

 Throughout the whole ordeal, the volunteers were up in arms and I worked hard to keep them coming in.
-After a year of being on the payroll with no benefits and dealing with an ungrateful and degrading board, I called it quits.
+After a year of being on the payroll with no benefits and dealing with a board that wouldn’t even allow the man running the pantry to attend any of the meetings, I called it quits.
 During this time, I experienced my second IRS tax audit.

 Apparently, when I was in college I received some scholarships that weren’t taxed.
 They gave me the option of having the scholarship amount seized or I could send in a check for the income tax of a little over 100 bucks.
 Of course, I sent in a check.